Logo

 The rest of the arguments correspond to the right-hand side of the respective production.

 Next you see a concrete implementation of a semantic action, where all arguments of the semantic action are used.
-This is not always necessary the case and depends on your own language implementation.
+This is not necessarily always the case and depends on your own language implementation.

 #![allow(unused)]